Skip to content

 --stack-name ArpioStackSetAdministrationRole

-Step 2 — Create Execution Roles (once per target account)
+Step 2 — Create Execution Roles (once per member account)

 Option A: Deploy via CloudFormation CLI

-Run this command from the target account (or use cross-account role assumption):
+Run this command from the member account (or use cross-account role assumption).
+Set AdministrationAccountId to the management account ID for the side this member belongs to:

 aws cloudformation create-stack \